metabase/metabase/docs/databases/connections/databricks.md

 Additionally, see [Compute settings for the Databricks JDBC Driver](https://docs.databricks.com/en/integrations/jdbc/compute.html).

 ## Authentication

-There are two ways to authenticate with Databricks on Metabase.
+There are two ways to authenticate with Databricks.
 You can use a personal access token (PAT) or a service principal using OAuth (OAuth M2M).

 The Databricks driver supports both options.
 Use the toggle to select the authentication method you want to use.